 Nigeria News Today.
-Your online Nigerian Newspaper : Of Gaddafi, Obama, Buhari and Atiku By Reno Omokri
+Your online Nigerian Newspaper : Of Gaddafi, Obama, Buhari And Atiku by Reno Omokri

 And look at the incompetent government they helped come to power in Nigeria.
 I only wish Nigerians know how much of a role Obama played in the emergence of President Muhammadu Buhari in 2015.

-It was actually quite hypocritical for Obama, a blatant meddler in other people’s elections, to point fingers at Russia.
+It was actually quite hypocritical for Obama, a blatant meddler in other people’s elections, to point the finger at Russia.
 If at all Russia meddled in the 2016 US Presidential elections, they were only paying Obama back in his own well-deserved coins.

 He has wiped off 70% of the value of the Nigerian Naira.
 He has increased electricity, fuel and passport costs without increasing the minimum wage.